ianmcelvain/project-automation/README.md

 # About

-Automatically creates repository with initial commit for a new project with one command:
+Automatically creates repository with initial commit for a new project and opens VS Code in the project directory with one command:
 ```
 $ project NewProject
 ```